-This will assure that any messages that are directed to your account will render on any of the devices that are signed on to this account.
+This will ensure that any messages that are directed to your account will render on any of the devices that are signed on to this account.

 However, if all of your devices are signed on to the same Apple ID, yet some are still not receiving the messages, it’s time to try some other troubleshooting techniques.

 Toggle iMessage Off and On Across Your Devices

 In most cases, all you truly need to fix glitches in gadgets, electronics, or software applications is just a simple reboot or restart.

 To stay consistent, you’ll want to disable, then reenable your messages on every Apple device you’re looking to have messages sent to when they arrive.

 When you shut off the message functionality, there’s no need to worry about losing any of your data.

 Since messages are actually stored in iCloud, shutting them down on each device bears no harm to the messages themselves.
 To restart your messages, follow the steps below.

 - Open each device’s Settings